fygar256/general-assembler-axx/README.md

 The binary operator `**` is exponentiation.

 The prefix operator `!` returns the value of the label that follows.
+Even without a prefix operator, label returns the value of label.

 ・Escape character